ADULT LEADER TRAINING

-NEEC is an interactive event that gives men and women leaders training in various techniques and methods to effectively teach and mentor boys.
-Leaders will explore the development and needs of the elementary age group, with Ranger Kids as the main focus.
-Attendees will gain a better understanding of the needs and characteristics of boys so you can better relate and connect with them.
+NEEC is an interactive event that gives men and women leaders training in various techniques and methods to teach and mentor boys effectively.
+Leaders will explore the development and needs of the elementary age group, with Ranger Kids as the primary focus.
+Attendees will better understand the needs and characteristics of boys, so you can better relate to and connect with them.

-NRMC provides interactive instruction in a wide range of fun and exciting activities that appeal to boys and young men.
+NRMC provides interactive instruction in various fun and exciting activities that appeal to boys and young men.
 These activities will include basic “modern” camping, sports fun, trade skills, arts, and technology.
-These are activities that men and boys can do together and serve a very important purpose: to facilitate relationship and friendships that provide mentoring opportunities.
+These are activities that men and boys can do together, and the purpose is to facilitate relationships and friendships that provide mentoring opportunities.

 - Seven mentoring methods

-- Participate in leadership opportunities, develop friendships, and learn about teamwork through fun competition and shared goals.
+- Participate in leadership opportunities, develop friendships, and learn about teamwork through fun competitions and shared goals.

 - Most importantly, you will be inspired to connect with God and explore spiritual manhood.
-You will be challenged to be a man set apart for a life of Holy discipline, to embrace life’s greatest adventures, build godly character that will inspire others, and do discover your God given task.
-You will be given opportunity to seek God for greater power to accomplish your role as a mentor of future men.
+You will be challenged to be a man set apart for a life of holy discipline, to embrace life’s greatest adventures, to build godly character that will inspire others, and to discover your God-given task.
+You will be given the opportunity to seek God for greater power to accomplish your role as a mentor to future men.

 Advanced Level Requirements